LFA Collective Data Analysis Initiative

-Researchers face multiple obstacles that can hinder their ability to show whether a potential treatment works or may be better than a current treatment.
+Developing new, safe, effective therapies for lupus is incredibly complex.
+In clinical trials, researchers face many obstacles that make it very difficult to show whether a potential treatment works or is better than the current treatment.

-LFA CDAI combines data from pharmaceutical and biotechnology–sponsored lupus studies from across the world.
+LFA CDAI combines data from past lupus studies from around the world.
 LFA CDAI biostatisticians analyze the data to identify trends and gain new insights.
-The results will help the entire lupus research community conduct stronger clinical trials that produce more meaningful data, which in turn will accelerate the development of new therapies.
+The results help the entire lupus research community conduct clinical trials that produce more meaningful data.